-Know your bees
+Know your Bees

 Before getting yourself into beekeeping, it is important to acquaint yourself with some basic knowledge about bees, as this will make the venture much easier for you.

 We encourage you to join a beekeeping club in your area (if there is one), in order to learn as much as possible about bees.
-It won’t cost you much to join a local beekeeping club, and it’s very beneficial to learn first hand even more information about bees and how they are dealt with.
+It won’t cost you much to join a local beekeeping club, and it’s very beneficial to learn firsthand even more information about bees and how they are dealt with.
 Beekeeping clubs are usually full of people who have been in the practice for a long time, and so you will definitely learn a lot from them.

-Fencing the area in your backyard where you plan to set up your bee hive
+Fencing the area in your backyard where you plan to set up your beehive

 When buying bees, buy those that are gentle

 Bee breeds are different in nature – there are those that are aggressive, and there those that are gentle.
+The major types of bees are European bees, Italian bees, Russian bees, Carniolan bees and African bees.
+Other breeds are present and kept by various beekeepers round the world.
+They have different temperaments, resistance to diseases and parasites, and foraging capabilities.
 As you are just starting off with backyard beekeeping, it is advised that you buy the gentle bees.
-If you buy very wild and hostile bees it could be a recipe for problems between you and your neighbors and possibly even law enforcement.
-Click here to find out where you can bu bees.
+Gentle bees make it easier for you to carry out hive inspections too.
+It would be very discouraging and a steep learning curve for a beginner beekeeper dealing with aggressive bees.
+If you buy very wild and hostile bees it could also turn out to be a recipe for problems between you and your neighbors and possibly even law enforcement.

 It is better to start off with two colonies on different hives